thatbudakguy/qg/adventures/trouble-in-paradise.md

 	- Captain Darthammel knows that Tyrael was a veteran of the Tomb Guard, not some fresh soldier.
 He was an expert ranger and, as a Cavewalker, knew the Passage better than most, as he was responsible for teaching it to the Elves who were preparing to leave the city.
 	- Both men know that no patrols entered Skyreach on the night of Ches 10, as it wasn't deemed safe.
 Tyrael's route would have taken him around the perimeter of the castle.
 	- It's difficult as the tracks are muddy and well-worn, but a PC can potentially retrace Tyrael's steps.
 A DC 20 Survival check reveals a scuffle took place some days ago on the far side of the castle, where a medium Creature struggled for some time.
 Blood was lost here, but oddly, only one pair of footprints leaves this area in a different direction.
-- Sandesyl has established a new lair inside the Groaning Cave.
-	-
 - The Mythal Stone that governs Evereska's Mythal is inside the Groaning Cave.
 	- If not blindfolded, Declan's spellsight reveals that there are long magical threads running through the Passage itself, and winding out into the open space above the City.
 Something with a powerful connection to the weave must be hidden somewhere in the caves.
 	- Mithriel has a small room at the Unicorn and Crescent that she uses as steward.
 In the room is a journal that reveals that about two years ago, Araevin brought Mithriel with him to a place called the Groaning Cave in order to test her in Elven High Magic (after years of practice with him).
 The trip seems to have been a mixed success.